galaxyproject/training-material/topics/climate/tutorials/ocean-variables/tutorial.md

 >
 >  ITS-90 water temperature and water body salinity variables have also been included ('as are') to complete the eutrophication and acidity data.
 If you use these variables for calculations, please refer to SeaDataNet for the quality flags: https://www.seadatanet.org/Products/Aggregated-datasets.
 >
-> Regional datasets concerning eutrophication and acidity are automatically harvested, and the resulting collections are aggregated and quality-controlled using ODV Software and following a common methodology for all sea regions (https://doi.org/10.13120/8xm0-5m67).
+> Regional datasets concerning eutrophication and acidity are automatically harvested, and the resulting collections are aggregated and quality-controlled using ODV Software and following a common methodology for all sea regions {% cite emodnet %}.
 Parameter names are based on P35 vocabulary, which relates to EMODnet Chemistry aggregated parameter names and is available at: https://vocab.nerc.ac.uk/search_nvs/P35/.
 >
 > When not present in the original data, water body nitrate plus nitrite was calculated by summing all nitrate and nitrite parameters.
 The same procedure was applied for water body dissolved inorganic nitrogen (DIN), which was calculated by summing all nitrate, nitrite, and ammonium parameters.
 Concentrations per unit mass were converted to a unit volume using a constant density of 1.025 kg/L. {% cite hcmrdata %}
 >